-I sat three rows ahead of my goofy classmate, turning most of my body to enable myself to see him without using any chakra draining jutsu's.
-Not that I knew that many.
-I was leaning so that my side was pressed against the back of my chair, resting my chin on my top of my forearms and giving a small smile at his joyous expression.
-I didn't have to worry about catching his gaze, because he never payed any attention to me, anyway.
-Most people didn't.
+She sat three rows ahead of her goofy classmate, turning most of her body to look at him without using any chakra draining jutsu's.
+Not that she knew that many.
+Hinata was leaning with side pressed against the back of her chair, resting her chin on my

 "Hey hey," Naruto greeted the boy like it was the most normal thing in the world; like the entire class didn't exclude, bully or just ignore him everyday.
 "Can't you see this forehead protector?"